-The manufacturer Inateck has the USB-C hub labeled HB4103C only recently on the market, which is probably due to the fact that there are still few computers with a USB-C port.
-It is far from being as widespread as the "normal" USB port that is currently supported by all iMacs and MacBooks - except for the 12-inch MacBook from Apple, which only has this one USB-C port as a slot for has external devices.
-The MacBook is even charged via this connection, which already shows how diverse the specifications of the USB-C interface are.
+The manufacturer Inateck has the USB-C hub labeled HB4103C only recently on the market, which is probably due to the fact that there are still few computers that have a USB-C connection.
+It is far from being as common as the "normal" USB port, which all iMacs and MacBooks currently support - except for the 12-inch MacBook from Apple, which only has this one USB-C port as a slot for has external devices.
+The MacBook is even charged via this connection, which already shows how diverse the specification of the USB-C interface is.

 In addition to the MacBook, the Google Chromebook Pixel 2015 is apparently a laptop or netbook that uses USB-C. There will certainly also be tablets and smartphones that support this interface, but as Sir Apfelot I am of course primarily interested in using the Apple MacBook. ;-)

 Possible areas of application are explained in the description of the hub:

 This HB4103C not only expands your computer by three USB 3.0 interfaces so that you can use your USB 3.0 devices again without having to buy new USB-C devices, but also by a direct network interface.
 Use these distributors with Ethernet adapter to be able to access several networks directly, to replace a damaged LAN outlet, to add Ethernet to a device without a physical network connection or to replace conventional network cards.
 This ethernet adapter can not can be used to connect USB devices to a computer via the network.
 The trunk connection takes place exclusively via USB.